theam/aday-ondemand-loop/docs/guide/content/user_guide/downloading_files.md

 </code></pre>

-Each version is treated as a separate task and stored independently.
+Each file version is treated as a separate task and stored independently.

 ---